 In Hindu tradition Triveni Sangam is the “confluence” of three rivers.
 Sangam is the Sanskrit word for confluence.
 The point of confluence is a sacred place for Hindus.
 A bath here is said to wash away all of one’s sins and free one from the cycle of rebirth.
-One such Triveni Sangam, in Prayag (Allahabad) has two physical rivers Ganges, Yamuna, and the invisible or mythic Saraswati River.
+One such Triveni Sangam, in Prayagraj (Allahabad) has two physical rivers Ganges, Yamuna, and the invisible or mythic Saraswati River.
 The site is in Prayag (Allahabad).
 This is also the place we visited in February 2013 for Maha Kumbh Mela.

 According to Hindu tradition, the Prakrista Yajna was performed here by Lord Brahma.
-That is why Allahabad was known as Prayag in ancient times.
+That is why Allahabad was known as Prayagraj in ancient times.
 Prayag or “place of offerings or sacrifice” is also called Tirtha-Raja (Prayag Raj), king of all holy places.
 It is said that Lord Rama visited Prayag Raj/Allahabad when he was in exile.
 In many ancient epics and scriptures (like-Rig Veda, Mahabharata, Ramayana) description and importance of Prayag can be found.

 प्रयागः सर्वतीर्थेभ्यः प्रभवत्यधिकं विभो ॥

 श्रवणात् तस्य तीर्थस्य नामसंकीर्तनादपि ।

 मृत्तिकालम्भनाद्वापि नरः पापात् प्रमुच्यते ॥ Mahabharat 3.83.75

 English translation: O King!
 Prayag is the superior most among all pilgrimage places.
 If its greatness is heard, its Name is chanted or if its soil is smeared on the body, man will be liberated from all sins.